2sic/eav-ui/projects/eav-ui/src/app/edit/form/fields/picker/readme.md

         1. `DropdownValuesFormat` is a helper to choose if it's `key:value` or `value:key`
         1. `EnableTextEntry` Allow text entry
         1. `AllowMultiSelect` Allow multiple selection
-        1. `Separator` separation character if multiple selection
+        1. `Separator` separation character if multiple selection - default is `,`
     1. Formulas TODO:
     1. UI features such as `required` etc. TODO:
 1. String-Query